pulp/pulp_puppet/docs/user-guide/troubleshooting.rst

 Verification
 ^^^^^^^^^^^^

-You can verify by running the following command on the consumer machine and looking for a similar error message about SSL.
+You can verify that this is the source of the problem by running the following command on the consumer machine and looking for a similar error message about SSL.
 Adjust the "consumer_id" and "hostname" as appropriate.

 ::